0b10010010/MotorlabMBD/README.md

   &#10060; set the baudrate to 460800 on STM32CubeMX and MATLAB function reading serialport</br>
   &#10060; setup ADC with DMA to output current sensing from the amp to the buffer on STM32F4</br>
   &#9989; check if position control of 200 deg works without the UART TX block</br>
-    &#8627; Did not work.
+    &emsp; &#8627; Did not work.
 Motor turns to about 30 deg and just sits there</br>

   <h2>MATLAB:</h2>

   &#9989; use <code>data = uint8(fread(this.serialPort,totNumBytes)');</code> <- See `GloTalkClass.m`</br>
   &#9989; create callback function to call when 2048 bytes of data is received from the &mu; and plot it</br>
   &#9989; create a new Simulink diagram for Simulink_Motorlab to remove PIL bug</br>
-  -Did not work.
+    &emsp; &#8627; Did not work.
 PIL config window bug persists &#10060; change <code>\inc</code> and <code>\src</code> directories in block source m files</br>
   &#10060; for MATLAB system blocks that need variable sample time, such as the sampling freq for data, edit the source m files to use <code>createSampleTime</code> and <code>setNumTicksUnitlNextHit</code>.
 See <a href="https://www.mathworks.com/help/simulink/ug/single-rate-sample-time-matlab-system-block.html">Here</a></br>